 England’s Middle Trail of Authentic MacKenzie Designed Courses

-England’s Middle Trail of authentic MacKenzie designed courses introduces six courses from five different counties, Derbyshire, Cheshire, Lancashire, Yorkshire and Warwickshire.
+England’s Middle Trail of authentic MacKenzie designed golf courses introduces six golf courses from five different counties, Derbyshire, Cheshire, Lancashire, Yorkshire and Warwickshire.
 All of these courses are moorland or heathland or a mix of both.
 Despite five counties this is the second shortest of our 4 trails.
 The original landscapes had exciting natural features at Reddish Vale and Cavendish.
 This delivered to MacKenzie an opportunity that golf architects dream would come their way.
 He had the chance to create each course entirely according to his well-known ideas and principles.
 They both had little chance of serious expansion so are still authentic MacKenzie gems.
 The trail starts at Sutton Coldfield near Birmingham, moves to Prestbury near Manchester and ends at Leeds.

 Itinerary For International Golfers